 The Retirement Policy and Research Centre (RPRC) focuses on the economics of the ageing population and pension design.

 New Zealand's ageing population poses many economic challenges.
 The Retirement Policy and Research Centre (RPRC) examines the policies concerning the provision of retirement income through the public pension (New Zealand Superannuation) and through private saving (KiwiSaver and other vehicles), encompassing both the accumulation and decumulation phases of retirement saving.

 The RPRC is an academically focused centre specialising in the economic issues of demographic change.
 The centre's sphere of interest includes:

 - Public provision of retirement income (New Zealand Superannuation)

 - Private provision (including KiwiSaver)

 - The accumulation and decumulation phases of retirement saving

 - Tax and transfer policy

-Short biographies of our Advisory Board members are available from Our people page.
+Short biographies of our Research Associates are available from